LuckyHyena/DnD/tomb_of_annihilation/player_notes/travelling.md

 |Moderate|1d6 hexes|2d6 hexes|2d10 hexes|-|
 |Fast|2d4 hexes|2d8 hexes|2d12 hexes|Party members take a -5 penalty to travelling ability checks, and a -5 penalty on CON saving throws vs _exhaustion_.|

 The party only gains bonuses for slow pace if they choose that pace.
-If an effect limits the party to slow pace they don't gain bonuses, nor if they try to move at a swifter pace but are reduced to a slow pace later in the day.
+If an effect [such as encumbrance](pack_animals.md#top) limits the party to slow pace they don't gain bonuses, nor if they try to move at a swifter pace but are reduced to a slow pace later in the day.

 ## Travel Activities
 Each party member may opt to perform one of the following tasks by rolling an ability check.
 A maximum of two characters can work on the same task.
 If no-one performs a task and the party needs to roll a check, the party rolls a d20 with disadvantage and adds the highest proficiency bonus among party members, and no ability bonus.